-Campus Safety & Security is essential in postsecondary education.
-Safety provides all students an environment in which to learn without fear of their surroundings.
-Keeping students, parents and employees well informed about campus security are some of our many goals at SNU.
-These goals are partially in place due to the "Crime Awareness and Campus Security Act of 1990".
+The elements of safety and security are essential in postsecondary education.
+Safety provides all students with an environment in which to learn without fear of their surroundings.
+Keeping students, parents, and employees well informed about campus security is an important goal at SNU.
+These goals are partially in place due to the Crime Awareness and Campus Security Act of 1990.
 We are committed to ensuring that this institution is in full compliance with this Act, and enforcement of this Act remains a priority.

-This Act is known as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, (or Clery Act).
-A Handbook for Campus Crime Reporting can be received by contacting U.S. Department of Education, Office of Postsecondary Education.

-Each year, SNU Campus Safety submits a report to the Clery Center, which reports crimes on, or adjacent to university property.
-A copy of this report can be received by contacting Marian Redwine, Assoc.
-Vice President for Student Life, or sending an email to redwine@snu.edu.
+This Act is known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, (or Clery Act).
+A Handbook for Campus Crime Reporting can be received by contacting the U.S. Department of Education, Office of Postsecondary Education.
+Each year, SNU Department of Public Safety submits a report to the Clery Center, which reports crimes on, or adjacent to university property.
+A copy of this report can be received by contacting Dennis Martin, Director of University Operations, or sending an email to dlmartin@snu.edu.